kkuchta/secret_twitter_book/README.md

 The project produced a 5-volume leatherbound set of books containing all of Corey's tweets.
 The code here is a mess of ruby, html, css, and some shell scripts mostly focused on turning a massive CSV of those tweets into a printable pdf.
 This was a one-time project, so the code it's pretty awful.
 If you want to attempt to run it, some notes on that are at the end.
 But first, the story!

+Update: if you'd like to skip to Corey's reaction, [you may do so here](https://twitter.com/QuinnyPig/status/1610317856876683264)!

 ## Preamble
 It all started when this tweet came across my timeline in 2021: